 Inks I like to avoid

 First let me say I choose most inks based on how easy they are to clean out of my pens.
-I don’t want to spend half an hour on one pen and take the section out and scrape glitter out of the feed with a brass shim.
+I don’t want to spend half an hour on one pen and take the nib unit out and scrape glitter out of the feed with a brass shim.
 I’m not interested in that.
 If you don’t mind it, use whatever ink you like. 🙂

-I avoid shimmer and glitter inks too.
+I avoid shimmer and glitter inks, and any inks that separate after several hours of sitting.

 Now – I’m not saying you should avoid these inks, or that there’s anything bad or wrong with them.
 I avoid them.
 I like easy to clean inks and water proof writing isn’t important to me.